mcneel/developer.rhino3d.com/_guide_topics/rhinopython/eto-forms-python.md

 ## The Dialog Form

 Once the new class is declared, then the *init* instantiation operation to assign the defaults to the new dialog object when created.
 Python uses the *self* variable in class declarations to reference the class members in the *init*.
+This of *self* as a placeholder for the class name once the class is actually created in the script.

 ```python
 class SampleEtoViewRoomNumber(Dialog[bool]):